 You can visit us for podiatry treatment in our Therapy Room or we can visit you in the comfort of your own home.

-As a new client will have an initial assessment by our podiatrist and treatment.
+A new client will have an initial assessment by our podiatrist before treatment.
 Following this, a schedule of regular appointments can be made if necessary, which usually are every six to eight weeks.

 What does a podiatrist do?